ModelEarth/community/members/welcome/README.md

 Discord API pull, Python pipelines, ML Forecasting, API Feed Player React, LLMs with python, AI Image generation python, Video generation python, Supabase International trade python, DuckDB US State impacts Javascript
 -->

+To maintain a high quality reputation, we ask that participants not list us on their resume or LinkedIn until they've been coding for a few weeks.
+Then we have a basis for assessment when recruiters call to check on details.

 **Active Projects**
 Add your name after a TO DO you're interested in in our [Active Projects](https://model.earth/projects) and related pages and CoLabs.
 Send a PR to add yourself to a project and add notes in our README files as you contribute code.